everest-engineering/rag_spike/README.md

 pip install -r requirements.txt
 ```

+# Environment setup
+## Prepare your .env file
+There is an example `.env` file `.env.example`.
+Copy this file to `.env` with the appropriate environment variables set.
+The main one that you will need to set is `OPENAI_API_KEY` if using openai or `OLLAMA_BASE_URL` if using your own ollama instance.

+## AWS Bedrock
+AWS bedrock is supported, and will require your console session to be authenticated with AWS so that its required environment is set up.

 # Indexing
 There is a script to index the text files, using a selected embedding vector and storing the documents in a postgres database using
 the pg_vector vector extensions.